-In calculating North Carolina taxable income, a taxpayer MUST add to federal adjusted gross income certain items that are taxable to North Carolina that were not included in federal adjusted gross income.
-Before making this entry, complete Part A of Form D-400 Schedule S. (For more information, see "Additions to Federal Adjusted Gross Income" on Page 17.)
+In calculating North Carolina taxable income, a taxpayer MUST add to federal adjusted gross income certain items that were not included in the taxpayer's federal adjusted gross income.
+Before making this entry, complete Part A of Form D-400 Schedule S. (For more information, see "Additions to Federal Adjusted Gross Income" on page 17.)